aaronpowell/aaronpowell.github.io/src/documents/posts/2010-06-16-aspnet-mvc-xml-action-result.md

---- cson
+---
   title: "ASP.NET MVC XML Action Result"
   metaTitle: "ASP.NET MVC XML Action Result"
   description: "An easy way to return XML from ASP.NET MVC"
   revised: "2010-06-16"
   date: "2010-06-16"
-tags: ["asp.net","asp.net-mvc","c#","xml"]
+  tags:
+    - "asp.net"
+    - "asp.net-mvc"
+    - "c#"
+    - "xml"
   migrated: "true"
-urls: ["/aspnet-mvc-xml-action-result"]
+  urls:
+    - "/aspnet-mvc-xml-action-result"
-summary: """
+  summary: ""

-"""
 ---
 For my [Location Service in F#][1] I needed a way to be able to return XML from MVC (which powers my site), but I couldn't find a way to do this out of the box with XML.